ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 Apptainer is fully compatible with Singularity, and commands shown here using ``singularity`` may be replaced with ``apptainer`` as appropriate.

-On many HPC systems, Singularity/Apptainer could be available as a loadable module:
+On many HPC systems, Singularity/Apptainer may be available as a loadable module:

 .. code-block:: console